jasonumiker/kubernetes-training/README.md

   * Since this is the same label we used for the Service it also would have stopped getting traffic from that at the same time too...
 * Run `kubectl describe replicaset probe-test-app` and see the details of its action from its perspective there too

+### PersistentVolumes, PersistentVolumeClaims and StorageClasses
+Deployments are great for stateless workloads - but some workload on Kubernetes require state.
+The way that Kubernetes does this is that it allows Pods to ask for PersistentVolumes - which usually map through to things like EBS Volumes in AWS or Persistent Disks in GCP etc.

+TODO

+### StatefulSets
+TODO

 ## Requests, Limits and Scaling Pods

 ### First let's install Prometheus for Metrics/Monitoring